 Leaf Blowers with or without Mulcher Options

+These contraptions also create great mulch for gardens and/or compost bins or piles.
 I first purchased a leaf blower several years ago, early on in my career of looking after peoples’ gardens and yards.
 I loved it so much I was collecting leaf-filled yard waste bags from my neighbours’ curbs to mulch.
-I love mulched leaves on my gardens.
+I love mulched leaves in my gardens.
 So much so that one of my neighbours gives me his mulch too.

 Most models are quite noisy so earplugs are recommended.
 The first time I used one without ear protection I wound up with a massive headache.